 - A simple thank you will make others aware that you know what they have done worthwhile and find it meaningful to you.

-- If someone does something nice for you, an excellent way to show your appreciation is simply to return the favor.
+- If someone does something sweet for you, an excellent way to show your appreciation is merely to return the favor.

 - It will both shock and encourage them.

 - I can be as simple as bring them a coffee or offering to help them with their next project or routine tasks when they are overloaded.
 You might take their “on-call” where they can have a weekend break instead of swapping weekends with them.

 - Note: don’t ever do something expecting someone to return the favor for you.

 7. Answer With Something Unexpected.

 - I have a phrase I have used for years … love them from where they are to where they need to be!

 - Even when others let me down or they know I know they “dropped the ball” I don’t tell them so, I usually pick the ball up for them.